-The Fukushima Daichii nuclear disaster and the Tōhoku tsunami and earthquake also known as the “Triple disaster” crippled the Japan’s economy and the country itself.
+The Fukushima Daichi nuclear disaster and the Tōhoku tsunami and earthquake also known as the “Triple disaster” crippled Japan’s economy and the country itself.

-This made the value of the Yen go down, causing Infaltion.
+This made the value of the Yen go down, causing inflation.

-This is one of the main reasons why many people couldn’t afford buying
+This is one of the main reasons why many people can’t afford to buy

 Also at the time, Japan was setback because of the amount of deaths.

-Things happen for a reason and we should be considerate to it.
+Things happen for a reason and we should be considerate of it.